What You Should Know About Your AC Electrical Components

 The truth is that your air conditioner could go out at any moment, no matter its age.
 While we like to recommend you keep your system as up-to-date on maintenance and repairs as possible, unforeseen circumstances can always rear their ugly heads.

-That’s why we recommend that all homeowners learn as much as they can about the electrical components that make up their air conditioning systems.
+That’s why we recommend that all homeowners learn as much as they can about the electrical components that make up their AC system.
 With even the most basic understanding of how these parts work, from the thermostat to the condenser, evaporator coil, fan motor, and compressor, you can save your family from some serious discomfort.

 Basic Electrical Components in Your HVAC System

-Your air conditioner unit is comprised of many electrical components that work in tandem with each other to provide heating and cooling for your home.
+Your air conditioner unit is comprised of many electrical components that work in tandem with each other, utilizing electrical energy to provide heating and cooling for your home.

 Many of those parts are considered the main electrical components of your system – including the thermostat, furnace, blower fan, electrical wiring, and relays, as well as crankcase heaters, the compressor, condenser, evaporator coils, heat pumps, and much more.